-DEBRA SCHUCH, LPC, NCC, ATR Provides students with personal, social, educational and career service counseling.
+Phone: 717-391-7213 Schwalm Student Center Provides students with personal, social, educational and career counseling.
 Coordinates and evaluates accessibility services for students.

-DIRECTOR FOR ASSESSMENT & ACCOUNTABILITY:
+DIRECTOR FOR ASSESSMENT & ACCOUNTABILITY: CHERYL LUTZ

-CHERYL LUTZ

 Responsible for facilitating the design, development, and management of a comprehensive integrated assessment system that provides the information necessary to evaluate the efficiency, effectiveness, and impact of programs and practices as related to the strategic goals and mission of Thaddeus Stevens College of Technology.
+Hartzell Building